 Mortgage Debt Forgiveness

-Mortgage lenders will work with borrowers in tough financial situations to help reduce their monthly bills or overall debt burden.
-Through modification programs (which can increase the term of the loan, but lower payments), foreclosure prevention programs, and short sales, some people may get debt relief this way, although historically, the government taxes the forgiven debt as income.
+Mortgage lenders will work with borrowers in tough financial situations to help reduce their monthly bills or overall debt burdens.
+Some people may be able to get debt relief through modification programs (which can increase the loan term but decrease the payments), foreclosure prevention programs, and short sales.

 Unlike the student loan forgiveness programs mentioned above, most scenarios that allow borrowers to reduce their debt only emerge once the borrower has fallen far behind on payments.
-For anyone struggling with debt, here are some of the options that may be available to you.
+If you're struggling with debt, here are some of the options that may be available to you.

-It’s always smart to work with your creditors and lenders directly if you are on the verge of a financial hardship.
+It’s always smart to work with your creditors and lenders directly if you are on the verge of financial hardship.
 Don’t wait until you’re missing payments.
-Reach out and be upfront—many lenders have programs designed specifically to help borrowers get through rough patches.
+Instead, reach out and be upfront—many lenders have programs designed specifically to help borrowers get through rough patches.

 You might even be able to reduce your balance by agreeing to pay a lump sum.
 This tactic can be especially effective in the case of medical debt.
 Other times, you could try working out a payment plan, which usually involves breaking up a large balance over a period of time.
-Or, you might inquire about lowering your minimum payment on a temporary basis until you’re back on your feet.
+Or you might ask about lowering your minimum payments temporarily until you’re back on your feet.

 Debt Management Plans

-If you have multiple unsecured debt balances, you may decide to enlist the help of a credit counseling agency who can work out a formal debt management plan (DMP) for you with your creditors.
-You then pay the credit counseling agency a set amount each month, and they make the payments to your creditors on your behalf.
+If you have multiple unsecured debt balances, you may decide to enlist the help of a credit counseling agency that can work out a formal debt management plan (DMP) for you with your creditors.
+You then pay the credit counseling agency a set amount each month, and it makes the payments to your creditors on your behalf.

 Some consumers seek the help of a third-party debt settlement company, which may ask creditors for partial debt forgiveness on your behalf, among other tactics.
 Just be mindful that debt settlement firms charge fees, their strategies can hurt your credit, and there are some shady players in this space.
 Be sure to do your research to find a reputable debt relief company.